 What's the Future Vitality of the Area?

 When considering a property try not to focus on the past economic growth.
-This growth is very important, but also look into the future potential or downfalls of the property.
+This growth is very important, but also looks into the future potential or downfalls of the property.

-- Will this city and neighborhood have the opportunities available in the future that will allow your investment in your home grow?
+- Will this city and neighborhood have opportunities available in the future that will allow your investment in your home to grow?

 - What type of transportation is available?

 - Will the current growth be more than the nearby freeways are prepared to handle?